nicholaicascio/DanDefense/README.md

 # Dan Defense

-This project was made fall 2018 during our winter break as a first forway into Unity multiplayer networking.
-It is an assymetrical shooter where one player is a hulking monster and three are hunters.
+This project was made fall 2018 during our winter break as a first foray into Unity multiplayer networking.
+It is an asymmetrical shooter where one player is a hulking monster and three are hunters.

 ## Getting Started